forumone/gesso/README.md

 reason to break one of the rules, you can ignore a specific line using any of the options in the [ESLint documentation](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).

+Please add a comment about the valid reason to disable the ESLint rule(s) in your use case.

 The ESLint config can be changed in the `.eslintrc.js` file.
 Gesso follows the [Airbnb standards](https://github.com/airbnb/javascript/), which are [followed